ArchitectusInanis/ArchitectusInanis/README.md

 ---

 My primary projects on GitHub are private, serving as a dynamic portfolio of my skills: I have my old CY83R-3X71NC710N profile and another highly-advanced project on this profile that demonstrates all my skills.
 This includes the maintenance of ShadowStrikeOS, a custom operating system designed to provide a competitive advantage in offensive security.
-This is the operating system that special forces hackers use.
+This is the operating system that elite special forces hackers use.

 **ShadowStrikeOS** is not a standard hacking distribution.
 It's a highly optimized environment that integrates several advanced capabilities: